-The underwriters may also exercise their option to purchase up to an additional 375,000 shares from us, at the public offering price, less the underwriting discount, for 45 days after the closing of this offering to cover overallotments.
+The underwriters may also exercise their option to purchase up to an additional 375,000 shares from us, at the public offering price, less the underwriting discount, for 45 days after the closing of this offering to cover overallorments.

-Digital Power Lending, LLC, a wholly-owned subsidiary of Ault Global Holdings, Inc. may purchase up to \$10.0 million (2,000,000 shares) of common stock in this offering at the same price and on the same terms as other investors in this offering, except that a reduced underwriting discount will be paid to the underwriters for the sale of common stock to Digital Power Lending.
+Digital Power Lending, LLC, a wholly-owned subsidiary of Ault Global Holdings, Inc. will be purchasing \$10.0 million (2,000,000 shares) of common stock in this offering at the same price and on the same terms as other investors in this offering, except that a reduced underwriting discount will be paid to the underwriters for the sale of common stock to Digital Power Lending.
 Milton C. Ault III, our current Executive Chairman, is an executive officer and director of Ault Global Holdings, as are several other officers and board members of our company.
-Assuming Digital Power Lending purchases such shares, only 500,000 shares of common stock will be sold to the public in this offering.
-Although these shares and certain other outstanding shares will be freely tradable following this offering, approximately 45.6% of our outstanding shares of common stock will be held by our executive officers and directors and their respective affiliates after this offering if Digital Power Lending purchases 2,000,000 shares.
-These shares and a significant number of additional shares will be restricted from sale for a limited period of time under the terms of lock-up agreements.
+Only 500,000 shares of common stock will be sold to the public in this offering.
+Although these shares and certain other outstanding shares will be freely tradable following this offering, approximately 45.6% of our outstanding shares of common stock will be held by our executive officers and directors and their respective affiliates after this offering.
+The 2,000,000 shares being purchased by Digital Power Lending and a significant number of additional shares will be restricted from sale for a limited period of time under the terms of lock-up agreements.
 Accordingly, our shares of common stock may be thinly traded making it more difficult to develop and maintain an active public trading market and for investors in this offering to sell their shares when they desire.